-Please see Connecting Serial Devices to Paragon II System (on page 198) for installation instructions.
+Please see Connecting Serial Devices to a Paragon II System (on page 191) for installation instructions.

-P2ZCIM and Z-CIM (local single-user IBM PS/2 compatible servers):
+P2ZCIM (local single-user IBM PS/2 compatible servers):

-Please see Paragon II and P2ZCIMs (see "P2ZCIMs and Z-CIMs" on page 128) for installation instructions.
+Please see P2ZCIMs (on page 130) for installation instructions.

 - b.
 Plug in and turn on the server.
 If the CIM is installed and operating properly, the CIM's green LED will start blinking: once per second while the CIM is idle, more quickly while data is transmitted in either direction. - c.
 Connect one end of a Cat5 UTP cable to channel port #1 on the back of the Paragon switch.
 Connect the other end of the cable to the RJ45 port on the CIM. - 6.
-Configure the CIM and the attached server. - a.
+Configure the CIM and the attached server.

+a.
 The monitor attached to the user station will display the Selection Menu; with the server you just connected displayed in green.
 Use the ↑ and ↓ keys to move the highlight to that entry and press Enter.
 If you can access and operate the server normally, the CIM is connected successfully.
 Raritan recommends you give the server a meaningful system name at this time, as described in the next steps.

 Note: If your video image is fuzzy, you can adjust the video gain to focus the video image.
 Fuzzy video images may happen if you are using an LCD flat-panel monitor.
-For more information, see Video Gain Adjustment (on page 61).
+For more information, see Video Gain Adjustment (on page 62).
 The P2-EUST and P2 EUST/C provide automatic and manual skew compensation, which also help improve the video quality.
-For more information, see Skew Compensation with P2-EUST or P2-EUST/C (on page 62).
+For more information, see Skew Compensation with P2-EUST or P2-EUST/C (on page 63).